jennifer-bio/epimuller/README.md

 	-oP 05_pangolin_treetime \
 	-m inputData/GISAID_NYCPHL_04_29/gisaid_2021_04_30_00_rename.tsv \
 	--traitOfInterstKey lineage \
-	--noPangolin #do not label with mode of pangolin lineages in clade, label clade with defining lineage only
+	--noPangolin #does not label with mode of pangolin lineages in clade, label clade with defining lineage only
 ```